hjt523/QA_DevOps_Final_Project/README.md

 What worked and what went well?
 - Streamlining the Codebuild process.
 - Ensuring that the Nginx server was accessible.
+- Our feature branch model was very easy to work with.

 What caused difficulties and what went wrong?
 - AWS Codebuild being more difficult to deal with than jenkins.